Skip to Content

 DAVID J. DAVIS SHERIFF

-The Bibb County Sheriff’s Office is investigating a death that occurred in the 3300 block of Roff Ave, Freedom Park just after 11:30pm Monday night.
+The Bibb County Sheriff’s Office is investigating a death that occurred in the 1200 block of Rocky Creek Road.
+The incident was called into the Macon-Bibb Emergency 911 Center at 5:19 p.m., Wednesday evening.

-Anyone with information about this incident is urged to contact the Bibb Sheriff’s Office at 478-751 -7500 or the Macon Regional Crime Stoppers at 1-877-68CRIME.
+Investigators are asking anyone with information about this incident to contact the Bibb County Sheriff’s Office at 478-751-7500 and ask to speak with an investigator or contact the Macon Regional Crime Stoppers at 1-877-68CRIME.

 ...
 See MoreSee Less